Skip navigation and go to main content

 onderwijs

-Educational exchanges take place in numerous ways, involving students and teachers on all educational levels.
-Baltimore and Rotterdam often send school officials to each other’s cities, to trade knowledge.
+Educational exchanges take place in many ways, involving students and teachers on all educational levels.
+Baltimore and Rotterdam periodically send school officials to each other’s cities, to trade knowledge.
 Our committee has also helped to establish several ongoing student exchange programs.

 Elementary/Middle/High Schools